radiantlab/HDRICalibrationTool/README_DEV.md

 Next.js and Tailwind CSS depend on the installation of [nodejs](https://nodejs.org/en)

-Backend: [Rust](https://www.rust-lang.org/) for Windows, Rust uses the Visual Studio C++ Build Tools
+Backend: [Rust](https://www.rust-lang.org/).
+On Windows, Rust uses the Visual Studio C++ Build Tools

 ## Installation
 In order to create a working environment, first clone the repository and cd into `HDRICalibrationTool-Capstone`.